SCHS Home

 EVENTS

-Barn Dance, Big Doins', Rural Heritage Tour, All Hallows Eve, Country Christmas - and hands on classes and workshops are some of the special events presented by the Switzerland County Historical Society.
+Hay Days, A Country Christmas, Archaeology Day, All Hallows Eve, and Back to Basics Day Camp for kids are our ongoing events.
+In the past, we've held a Barn Dance, Big Doins' Chautauqua, Rural Heritage Tour - and hands on classes and workshops as some of the special events presented by the Switzerland County Historical Society.

 Thiebaud Farmstead